 Belfast Telegraph

-Founded in 1870 as the Belfast Evening Telegraph, it now produces several different editions.
-The “City Edition” distributed at lunchtime in the Greater Belfast area and the evening “Final Edition” remain the most popular.
+Founded in 1870 as the Belfast Evening Telegraph, a title it kept until 1918, it produces several different editions, although the number has declined in recent years.
+The “Final Edition” remains the most popular.

 The morning edition, launched in 2005 as a freesheet with more lightweight content, was originally titled the Belfast Telegraph:am but recently dropped the suffix.
-In the meantime it had already become a paid-for paper (apart from a relatively small number of pickup copies), with essentially the same news content as the later editions barring updates and breaking news.
-All editions have now adopted a strapline of “Northern Ireland’s Daily Newspaper”.
+In the meantime it had already become a paid-for paper (with a relatively small number of pickup copies; that number’s now expanded to about a third of the print run), with essentially the same news content as the later editions barring updates and breaking news.

-Other editions include a “County Edition”, the North West Telegraph for the area around Derry, and a “Final Edition” on Saturdays.
+Other editions included a “County Edition” (now apparently dropped), the North West Telegraph for the area around Derry, and a “Final Edition” on Saturdays.
 All are now in tabloid format, after a period where they were available in both broadsheet and tabloid format.

 There’s also an associated Sunday tabloid, the Sunday Life.